mads-obrien/mads-obrien.github.io/_projects/rumsey-web-map-tutorial.md

 ---
 name: Tutorial - Historical Web Mapping
-tools: [arcgis online, georeferencer, stanford, tutorial, writing]
+tools: [arcgis online, georeferencer, tutorial, writing]
 image: /myassets/thumbnail_rumsey_tutorial.png
-description:  A guide for digital humanities novices to use maps from the David Rumsey collection in web maps.
+description:  A guide teaching novices in the digital humanities how to use maps from the David Rumsey collection in web applications.
 ---

 ## Historical Web Mapping ##